-- Students must notify the L&C CAS Registrar’s Office if they change their degree or program objective.
-An evaluation of prior credit is required whenever a student changes his or her degree/major/program objective.
+- Students must notify the School Certifying Official if they change their degree or program objective (major or minor).

-- Students must report to Lewis & Clark College CAS Registrar’s Office any changes in their enrollment status.
+- Students must report to the School Certifying Official of any changes in their enrollment status.

-- Incomplete grades must be completed within the timeframe set by the instructor not to exceed one year or an over payment will occur.
+- Incomplete grades must be completed within the timeframe set by the instructor and cannot exceed one year or an overpayment will occur.

 For Chapters 30, 1606, and 1607 only:

 Students who receive benefits under Chapter 30, 1606, and 1607 must verify their enrollment monthly directly with the VA using WAVE, an online verification enrollment tool.
 The earliest students can verify their enrollment is the last calendar day of each month.